 In addition, foods like black tea, green tea, grapefruits, oranges and beans can trigger histamine production in the body.
 The problem is, we can’t completely avoid foods with histamine or foods that trigger histamine production.
 Unless we stop eating altogether.

 Below is a list of foods that will help you fight inflammation as much as possible.
 In addition, research has shown that exercise is the best remedy for dealing with histamine intolerance.
 Please note: All seafood products listed below are based on the assumption that you are sure of the freshness of the product.
+Check this article at THE SPRUCE for tips on selecting fresh seafood.

 Have you ever dealt with any of these problems?
 Do any of these issues affect you?
 Let me know down in the comments.